 2. Freeze gym membership

 Did you know you can freeze most gym memberships if you want to take a break for a while, or if you're going on holiday?
-It's worth enquiring about as it can help your money stretch a bit further, rather than wasting it if you're actually using the membership right now.
+Some may ask for a small admin fee, but the savings will likely be worth it.
+If you’re still actively using the membership on a day-to-day basis but won’t need it for a month or two, it's worth enquiring about as it can help your money stretch a bit further.

-If you're cancelling your membership to save money, then don't worry.
-This doesn't mean you can't still keep fit and active.
+If you're cancelling your membership to save money, there is still plenty you can do to stay active.
 YouTube has some great home workouts, and try to make use of things you have around the house rather than splashing out on expensive equipment.

 4. Ditch the car

 Challenge yourself to seek out any opportunity to stretch your legs and get walking.
 Leave the car at home and walk to the shops instead.
 Carrying your shopping bags back will definitely get the heart rate up - who needs dumbbells, eh?

 Make a list of all the subscriptions you pay out each month.
 Obviously there will be ones that you have to keep, but put a mark next to the ones that are ‘nice to haves’.
 Question whether you really need that magazine subscription right now?
 Do you get a monthly box of craft goodies you could source yourself?
 Now is definitely the time to have some fun and get creative.